Top MBA Program Comparison and How to Use It

 If you are just beginning the school selection process, we recommend using our tool as follows:

-Step 1: With your GMAT/GRE score and undergraduate GPA in hand, go down the list and find the programs where your stats meet the average.
-That will give you a good idea of the range of schools where you’re competitive and where you’re a bit of an outlier.
+Step 1: With your GMAT/GRE score and GPA in hand, scan the list.
+Find programs where your stats meet the average.
+This reveals where you’re competitive and where you stand as an outlier.

 Other factors such as age, work experience, nationality, etc. will then skew your range up or down slightly.
-You may need to do some additional research to understand how your work experience compares to past admitted students, for example.
-Similarly, nationality can work for you or against you, depending on how many applicants from your country apply to your schools.
-If you’re not sure where you stand, this is a great opportunity to get a profile review by a professional through the forums or with an MBA admissions consultant.
+You may need additional research to understand how your experience compares to past admitted students.
+Similarly, nationality can help or hurt you.
+It depends on how many applicants from your country apply to your schools.
+If you’re unsure where you stand, get a profile review.
+Consult a professional through the forums or with an MBA admissions consultant.

-Note: That’s not to say that you shouldn’t apply to your dream school even if you fall outside of its range; but in those cases, it always makes sense to hedge your bets with a couple of target (i.e., “safer”) schools.
+Note: Don’t skip your dream school if you fall outside its range.
+However, hedge your bets with a couple of target – ‘safer’ – schools.
 (No top school is “safe”, but there will be programs where your profile is more competitive than their averages.)

 Step 2: Narrow down from there.
-Once you have an idea of where you’re competitive, identify the schools that are the best fit for your profile and objectives.
+Once you know where you’re competitive, identify schools that best fit your profile and objectives.

 Here are some factors to consider in your research:

 Class size: this one really boils down to personal preference.
-Programs like HBS and Wharton, for example, have large class sizes (>850 students) while others like Haas and Tuck have more intimate class sizes (<300 students).
-The size of your class will play a big role in the type of experience you have during your two years at a top MBA program.
-It’s important to understand the pros and cons of each and determine which one is better aligned to your objectives.
-For example, small programs boast tight-knit, congenial communities while larger programs offer greater breadth and diversity in each class.
+Programs like HBS and Wharton have large class sizes (>850 students).
+Others like Haas and Tuck offer intimate sizes (<300 students).
+Class size shapes your two-year experience at any top MBA program.
+Understand the pros and cons of each.
+Determine which aligns better with your objectives.
+Small programs boast tight-knit, congenial communities.
+Larger programs offer greater breadth and diversity.

 Recruiting statistics: applying to schools that have a history of placing graduates in your dream job(s) simply makes sense.
-While all the top schools will have diversified employment statistics, you may see some bias towards consulting, tech, etc. That’s not to say that you should write-off a school simply because your target industry isn’t the #1 recruited industry.
+While all the top schools will have diversified employment statistics, you may see some bias towards consulting, tech, etc. Don’t write off a school just because your target industry isn’t the #1 recruited industry.
 It’s simply another factor to consider.

 Location: this is one that we encourage you to be flexible with as much as possible.
-Remember that it’s only for two years and all the top programs have widely influential brands that will in no way limit your career options to a 50-mile radius from campus.
+Remember, it’s only two years.
+All top programs carry widely influential brands.
+These won’t limit your career options to a 50-mile radius from campus.

-On the other hand, if your post-MBA goals are concentrated in a specific geography (i.e., NYC for finance and fashion, Bay Area for tech, etc.) then it does make sense that programs in those areas would rise to the top of your list.
-If you have a strong affinity for urban vs. rural locations, don’t ignore it entirely – just don’t let geography be the sole deciding factor.
+However, if your post-MBA goals concentrate in a specific geography – NYC for finance, the Bay Area for tech – then programs in those areas should rise to the top of your list.
+If you strongly prefer urban or rural locations, don’t ignore it.
+Just don’t let geography become the sole deciding factor.

 Next Steps After You Consult the Top MBA Program Comparison Tool